 For each boundary group you create, Configuration Manager automatically creates an implied link to each default site boundary group in the hierarchy.

 - The implied link is a default fallback option from a current boundary group to the sites default boundary group that has a default fallback time of 120 minutes.

-- Clients that are not on a boundary associated with any boundary group in your hierarchy use the default site boundary group from their assigned site to identify valid site system roles they can use.
+- For clients not in a boundary associated with any boundary group: to identify valid site system roles, use the default site boundary group from their assigned site.

 To manage fallback to the default site boundary group:

-- You can go to the site default boundary group’s properties and change the values on the Default Behavior tab.
+- Open the properties of the site default boundary group, and change the values on the Default Behavior tab.
 Changes you make here apply to all implied links to this boundary group.
 These settings can be overridden when you configure the explicit link to this default site boundary group from another boundary group.

-- You can go to the properties of a boundary group you created, and change the values for the explicit link that goes to a default site boundary group.
+- Open the properties of a custom boundary group.
+Change the values for the explicit link to a default site boundary group.
 When you set a new time in minutes for fallback or block fallback, that change affects only the link you are configuring.
-Configurations of the explicit link override those on the Default Behavior tab of a default site boundary group.
+Configuration of the explicit link overrides the settings on the Default Behavior tab of a default site boundary group.